 Established in 2014 in the Czech Republic, Trezor is one of the most well established and trusted cryptocurrency security companies.
 Trezor hardware wallets are developed and produced by SatoshiLabs, a company that was founded by cryptocurrency veteran Marek Palatinus and places a strong focus on open-source code.

 Trezor and SatoshiLabs have the accolade of producing the first-ever hardware wallet for cryptocurrency storage, and as such, it has developed a cult following in the cryptocurrency community.
-Trezor currently has two hardware wallets on the market, the newer, more expensive Trezor Model T, and the classic Trezor One, much like Ledger offers the Ledger Blue and its bestseller, the Ledger Nano S.
+Trezor currently has two hardware wallets on the market, the newer, more expensive Trezor Model T, and the classic Trezor One, much like Ledger offers the Ledger Blue and its bestseller, the Ledger Nano S & the new improved Ledger Nano X (Which is our favourite overall hardware wallet).

 Each Trezor wallet works on the principle of ‘zero-trust.’
 In terms of asset security, Trezor works on the expectation that even secure cryptographic systems might become compromised.